Dharmic Tales from the Mahabharata - 3 | #dharma #santanadharma #bhagwan #vedavyasa

-This story gives wonderful insights on the Mahabharata's and Sri-Mad Bhagavata's contribution to Human Psychology and Spirituality.
+This story gives wonderful insights on the Mahabharata's and Sri-Mad Bhagavata's contribution to Human Psychology, Parapsychology and Spirituality.

-Many years ago, there lived a Brahmin who had yearned for a child for a long time.
-At last, a son was born to him, but tragically, the child fell ill and died within a few days.
-Stricken with grief, the parents wept profusely.
-The child, whom they had anticipated would grow and cast light upon their lives, had departed.
-The whole family convened in the cemetery to grieve the loss, bearing the boy's lifeless form.
-The Brahmin was heartbroken, perpetually reminiscing about the brief happiness and playfulness the boy had provided, his heart brimming with profound sadness.
+Many years ago, there was a Brahmin who had long wished for a child.
+At last, he was blessed with a son, but unfortunately, the baby fell ill and passed away within a few days.
+Overcome with grief, the parents wept profoundly.
+The child, whom they had hoped would grow and bring happiness to their lives, was gone.
+The entire family gathered at the cemetery to mourn the loss, carrying the boy's lifeless body.
+The Brahmin was heartbroken, constantly reminiscing about the brief joy and playfulness the boy had brought, his heart filled with deep sorrow.

 As the family mourned, an eagle residing in the graveyard noticed the Brahmin's sorrow and came forth.
 The eagle imparted wisdom, saying, "What purpose does it serve to sit and weep over a lifeless body?
 Do you believe your tears can restore life?
 Mourning over what is now as inanimate as timber is pointless.
 The joys, sorrows, fortunes, and misfortunes associated with this body have ceased.
 Strengthen your mind and heart.
 Rather than succumbing to grief, pursue the path of penance to transcend this sadness.
 Release your attachments, for nothing in this world lasts forever.
 The dead will not awaken with your crying; you will merely immerse yourself in ceaseless agony."

 The eagle went on, "Remaining here will only prolong your tears as you recall the child's playful times.
 Do not drench the lifeless form with your sorrow.
 This place has seen many mourners—those grieving for mothers, spouses, and offspring.
 All must depart from this realm in time; permanence is not ours to have.
 How long will you linger in lament?
-What purpose does it serve to sit before a vessel that no longer stirs or beholds?
-Nightfall approaches with the setting sun."
+What purpose does it serve to sit before a vessel that no longer stirs or beholds?"

 The eagle, unable to see in the dark, harbored its own agenda.
 It believed that persuading the mourning family to leave before dusk would allow it to dine on the remains.
 The family, however, failed to perceive the eagle's ulterior motive.
 Convinced by its apparently sagacious advice, they concluded it was sensible to depart from the cemetery.
 In doing so, they unwittingly afforded the eagle the chance it had sought.